ReyanCarlier/Stardust/README.md

 An empty database is also provided and distributed here.

 ## Warnings
 - Make sure you are the owner of the network where you use Stardust or to have the explicit autorization of the owner to scan the network you're on.
+I
 - Stardust is functional but some implementations of Microsoft Defender were removed due to license reasons.
 - `Atlassian.Jira.dll` library included in this project is a slightly modified version of [Atlassian.Net-SDK](https://github.com/kalhorim/Atlassian.Net-SDK) and keep its own license.
 (See `Dependencies/Atlassian.Jira.dll.LICENSE.md`)